akashrchandran/udemy-summarizer/README.md

 3. In Google Chrome/Brave, open the Extensions page (chrome://extensions/).
 4. Turn on Developer mode by clicking the toggle switch in the top right corner of the page.
 5. Click the `Load unpacked` button and select the unzipped folder for your extension to install it.
-6. Udemy Summary with OpenAI extension should be installed and active!
+6. Udemy Summary with Google Gemini extension should be installed and active!

 ## How to Set Up

-1. Go to [OpenAI](https://openai.com/) and sign up for an account.
+1. Go to [Google AI Studio](https://aistudio.google.com/apikey) and login with your google account.
-2. Go to [OpenAI API keys Page](https://beta.openai.com/account/api-keys) and create an API key.
+2. CLick on create a new and create one.
 3. Copy the API key.
 4. Paste the API key to the extension options page (right-click the extension icon and click `Options`) and click `Save`.

 ## How to Use

-To use Udemy Summary with OpenAI extension, follow these steps (or [watch this video](https://www.youtube.com/watch?v=-6Y5lcMYPAU)):
+To use Udemy Summary with Google Gemini extension, follow these steps:

 1. Go to any Udemy lesson page.
 2. Click the extension icon on the top right corner of the browser.